ACB Site Evaluation Reports

 The Review Process

-Finally, the ACB Evaluation will form the baseline of the next scheduled evaluation of the program as well as for the yearly monitoring process that occurs between evaluations.
-Over several years, a dossier of the program will thus be built which will document how the program measures up to CIEE's commitment to quality, service, responsibility, and efficiency.
+- Each ACB site evaluation report serves as a baseline for the next site evaluation, as well as for the yearly monitoring that occurs between evaluations.
+Over several years, a dossier is created, documenting how the program measures up to CIEE's high standards for quality, service, responsibility, and efficiency.